 Frequently Asked Questions

-How Should One Interact or Engage With Installation Art?
+How Should One Interact With Installation Art?

 How a viewer interacts with installation artworks will depend on each work.
 Often, viewers are expected to walk through the installation to fully appreciate and engage with it.
-Some installations might, however, be too fragile to allow the viewer to walk through them and requires the viewer to either walk around them or even look into them from a window or doorway.
+Some installations might be too fragile to allow the viewer to walk through them and requires the viewer to either walk around them or look into them from a window or doorway.
 Other works might require the viewer to physically participate in the work to make it come alive.
 When visiting art installations, most artists or institutions will be able to explain to the viewer how best to engage with each different work.

 Do Artists Still Make Installation Art?